 About Blair and Kelley

-Blair works full-time and Kelley retired from 29 years in public education in order to devote more time to the alpaca farm.
+Blair works full-time and Kelley is semi-retired.
 They plan on being in the alpaca business for many years to come, eventually becoming full-time alpaca farmers.
 Continue

 Nice To Know/Interesting Facts